-- 1/2 teaspoon black pepper
+- ½ teaspoon black pepper

-- 1/8 teaspoon freshly ground nutmeg
+- ⅛ teaspoon freshly ground nutmeg

 - Preheat oven to 350°F. Line rimmed baking sheet with parchment paper.

-- Bake for 20-25 minutes or until lightly golden brown.
+- Bake for 30 minutes or until lightly golden brown.
 If spinach balls are frozen, add 2 minutes to baking time.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.